 What are the different types of bobs?

-Bob hairstyles are versatile and varied, so there are many different types of bob!
-From 'the lob' which has been especially popular over the last few year to the asymmetrical bob that has been on trend for 2020.
+Bob hairstyles are versatile and varied.
+From the 'lob' aka long bob, which has been especially popular over the last few years to the blunt bob that's currently on trend.

 - Layered bob